 NTC has extensive experience with placement-based courses

 Both the BA (Hons) Theology (Youth and Community) and the BA (Hons) Theology (Practical Theology) have fieldwork at the very heart of their delivery integrating academic study with ongoing fieldwork.
-Students and placement organisations are supported by our Placement Managers based in Manchester and Glasgow.
+Students and placement organisations are supported by our Placement Managers based in Manchester.

 The NTC teaching week is designed to give students dedicated time at the end of each study week to work with their placement organisation (Thursday-Sunday): this may be in a church or para-church organisation; an organisation in the statutory sector; a community-based project; a chaplaincy setting; or any of the other range of placements which form part of NTC’s network of partner organisations.

 Some placements are in urban settings; others suburban; some in rural or coastal contexts.
 All are chosen to be within easy reach of the College, and must deliver the mentoring and support that developing professionals will need.

 Some placement locations will provide accommodation as part of their commitment to their student: in other cases, students live in College accommodation and travel to their placement setting.

 - This is a great opportunity for churches or organisations, not only to welcome new people into their teams, but also to help invest in the development and nurture of emerging leaders – we all remember our own journeys and those who were able to support our training!

 - Students will normally be in their Main Placement between September and May

 - Placement hours are usually spread across the end of the week and/or over weekends (Thursday-Sunday)